Contemporary garden – Surbiton

 Design approach

-Patio replacement – The original concrete patio was removed and replaced with approximately 120 square metres of Indian sandstone paving.
+Patio replacement.
+The original concrete patio was removed and replaced with approximately 120 square metres of Indian sandstone paving.
 A contrasting red brick edge detail was added to frame the stone and introduce warmth and definition.
 The result is a durable, slip-resistant surface suited to outdoor dining, seating and everyday family use.

-Wooden pergola – instead of introducing multiple features, the design focused on one clear architectural move, a bespoke timber pergola, to create a defined outdoor room.
+Wooden pergola.
+Instead of introducing multiple features, the design focused on one clear architectural move: a bespoke timber pergola, to create a defined outdoor room.
 Mint fossil Indian sandstone was selected for its pale, warm tone and natural variation, which works particularly well against London stock brick.
 Planting was kept structured but soft, using clipped Ilex crenata for evergreen form and looser grasses and lavender to bring movement and seasonal scent without visual clutter.

-Fence replacement – The existing fence had begun to collapse and was no longer secure.
+Fence replacement.
+The existing fence had begun to collapse and was no longer secure.
 We installed new close-board fence panels and posts, improving privacy, structural stability and the overall appearance of the garden boundary.

-Contemporary relaxation area – the focus of the design was to achieve comfort and style.
-This space includes a seating area with modern outdoor furniture for lounging and entertaining, and a dedicated dining space for alfresco meals and gatherings.
+Contemporary relaxation area.
+The focus of the design was to achieve comfort and style.
+This space includes a seating area with modern outdoor furniture for lounging and entertaining and a dedicated dining space for alfresco meals and gatherings.
 The garden has become a versatile area for both relaxation and socialising.

 Description of works